Joseph Napoleon's Regiment (France): Disbandment

 By mid-1813 Joseph Napoleon's Regiment had been reduced to one combat battalion and the depot battalion.
 On 25 November 1813 a decree ordered the disbandment of Joseph Napoleon's Regiment, on 24 December the troops of Joseph Napoleon's Regiment surrendered their weapons and were converted into a pioneer regiment.
 The pioneer regiment was disbanded on 17 April 1814.

 In popular culture

-Spanish author Arturo Pérez-Reverte wrote a short novel La sombra del águila about the participation of this regiment in the Battle of Borodino, with a updated forward by Joseph Napoleon’s great great grandson.
+Spanish author Arturo Pérez-Reverte wrote a short novel La sombra del águila about the participation of this regiment in the Battle of Borodino.